omsali/Portfolio/README.md

 ### 🚀 Deploy to Vercel (Recommended)

-Vercel is the creators of Next.js and offers the best integration:
+Vercel is the creators of Next.js and offers native support for Next.js 16:

 1. **Quick Deploy** (One-Click):